rvalavi/blockCV/README.md

 ### Citation
 To cite package ‘blockCV’ in publications use:

-  Roozbeh Valavi, Gurutzeta Guillera-Arroita, José Lahoz-Monfort and Jane Elith (2018). blockCV: Spatial and environmental blocking for k-fold cross-validation.
+  Roozbeh Valavi, Jane Elith, José Lahoz-Monfort and Gurutzeta Guillera-Arroita (2018). blockCV: Spatial and environmental blocking for k-fold cross-validation.
   R package version 0.1.0.